 Calcium Carbonate and Calcium Citrate are two important calcium compounds.
 Calcium is a naturally occurring element with an atomic number of 20.
-It is represented by the symbol Ca. It is found in abundance in earth’s crust and is fifth most abundant by mass.
-It is also found abundantly in seawater as its ion is easily dissolved in water.
-Calcium is an element that is considered to be essential for living things, especially human beings.
-Many cellular processes are dependent upon calcium.
+We can represent it with the symbol Ca. It occurs in abundance in earth’s crust and is fifth most abundant by mass.
+It also exists abundantly in seawater as its ion is easily soluble in water.
 Two of its compounds, calcium carbonate and calcium citrate are of particular importance for us having lots of benefits for human beings.
 Just what the difference between calcium carbonate and calcium citrate is and how they benefit us is what this article intends to explain.

 Calcium citrate is a compound of calcium and citric acid.
-It is mainly used as a food preservative, additive and sometimes also to increase the flavor of food.
-It is also used to soften hard water.
-Doctors advice taking it as a calcium supplement to maintain healthy levels of calcium in our bodies.
-In calcium citrate, calcium is present by 21% of its mass.
-It is a white powder that is water soluble.
-Because it comes from citric acid, it has a sour taste, though it is a salt.
+It is mainly useful as a food preservative, additive and sometimes also to increase the flavour of food.
+It is also important to soften hard water.
+Hence, doctors advice to take it as a calcium supplement to maintain healthy levels of calcium in our bodies.

 Furthermore, in calcium citrate, calcium is present by 21% of its mass.
 It is a white powder that is water soluble, as it comes from citric acid, it has a sour taste, though it is salt.

 What is the Difference Between Calcium Carbonate and Calcium Citrate?